Photo by Wikimedia Commons, CC by 1.0

-It doesn’t matter whether you are a 28-handicapper or a multiple Major winner, there isn’t a golfer on the planet who doesn’t want to hit their drives further.
+It doesn’t matter whether you are a 28-handicapper or a multiple Major winner, there isn’t a golfer on the planet who doesn’t have the obsession of chasing distance and hitting their drives further.

-But there have been some amazing distances posted over the years and we take a look at the longest five in history.
+But there have been some amazing distances posted over the years and we take a look at the six longest drives in PGA history.

 5. Dustin Johnson (489 yards, 12th hole at Austin Country Club, Texas at the WGC Dell Technologies Match Play in 2018)

-There are few better sights in the game than seeing current world number one Dustin Johnson crack one off the tee, but it is just a shame that no video footage exists of his longest drive.
+There are few better sights in the game than seeing Dustin Johnson crack one off the tee, but it is just a shame that no video footage exists of his longest drive to witness the glory.

-Johnson was not enjoying a great defence of his WGC Match Play title three years ago and he lost all of his group matches, but the highlight came in his match against Kevin Kisner.
+Johnson was not enjoying a great defence of his WGC Match Play title in 2018.
+He lost all of his group matches, but the highlight came in his match against Kevin Kisner.

 Fortunately the shot tracker was on hand to record Johnson’s tee shot on the 12th at Austin Country Club, which surpassed Kisner’s effort by an amazing 139 yards.